 Although often considered as "clean", surface water derived from hard standing areas is particularly at risk from pollution.
-Chemical manufacturers, engineering companies and airports have installed continuous monitors to detect, divert or contain spillages and contaminated surface water.
+Chemical manufacturers, engineering companies and international airports have installed continuous monitors to detect, divert or contain spillages and contaminated surface water.
 Total Organic Carbon, Oil on water and pH are often key measurement parameters.

 Dissolved Organic Chemicals (TOC)